mandana-mazaheri/COMP6971-CONP-concordia/README.md

 ## Get dataset

-Firstly, you need to run `conp-dataset_instullation.py`on your system to have the whole instulled conp-dataset, it takes time particularly in windows.
+Firstly, you need to run `conp-dataset_instullation.py`on your system to have the whole instulled conp-dataset.

+**On windows run it in Git Bash, it takes time**

 ---